satyam78622/to_do_list/README.md

 # to_do_list
-a mini web app to create and maintain daily notes crispy_forms package has been used.
+a mini web app to create and maintain daily notes in which crispy_forms package has been used.